 The tissue of the central nervous system is made up of two classes of cells that may be broadly categorized as neurons and glia.
 Neurons are anatomic, functional, and trophic units of the brain [1].
-Despite great variability in size and shape, all neurons share common morphological features, the key elements of a highly complex communication network.
+Despite great variability in size and shape, all neurons share common morphologic features, the key elements of a highly complex communication network.
 Neurons are dynamically polarized cells that serve as the major signaling unit of the nervous system.
-The human brain contains about $1 \times 10^{11}$ neurons, each being able to contact at least 10,000 other neurons [2].
+The human brain contains about $1 \times 10^{11}$ neurons and each are able to contact at least 10,000 other neurons [2].
+The hippocampal neurons play a special role in learning and memory.
+Cultured hippocampal neurons are a useful model for studying neuronal phenomena such as differentiation, survival, process growth, and synaptogenesis.

-MN-c from ScienCell Research Laboratories are isolated from embryonic day 18 C57BL/6 mouse cerebrum.
-MN-c are cryopreserved as primary cultures and delivered frozen.
+HN-h from ScienCell Research Laboratories are isolated from human hippocampus.
+HN-h are cryopreserved at P0 and delivered frozen.
 Each vial contains >1 x 10 cells in 1 ml volume.
-MN-c are characterized by immunofluorescence with antibodies specific to neurofilament, MAP2, and β-tubulin III.
-MN-c are negative for mycoplasma, bacteria, yeast, and fungi.
-MN-c are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, MN-c are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.
+HN-h are characterized by immunofluorescence with antibodies specific to neurofilament, MAP2, and β-tubulin III.
+HN-h are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HN-h are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, HN-h are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.